genicam/harvesters_gui/README.rst

 How does Harvester GUI us?
 ###########################

-Harvester GUI works on the top of Harvester Core and offers you high-performance image data visualization on the fly.
+Harvester GUI works on the top of Harvester and offers you high-performance image data visualization on the fly.
 It involves VisPy for controlling OpenGL functionality and PyQt for providing GUI.

 The main features of Harvester GUI are listed as follows: